xujk0217/xujk0217/README.md

 Here are some of my notable projects:

-- [Acupressure Health App](https://github.com/xujk0217/SelfPointMassageApp.Swiftpm): A mobile app to promote health and wellness through acupressure techniques.
+- [Self Point Massage App](https://github.com/xujk0217/SelfPointMassageApp.Swiftpm): A mobile app to promote health and wellness through acupressure techniques.
-- [Web Scraping Website](https://github.com/xujk0217/web_crawler): A web application to scrape and display data from various websites.
+- [Web crawler Website](https://github.com/xujk0217/web_crawler): A web application to scrape and display data from various websites.

 ## Contribution